 You’re going to use Xcode’s source control navigator to put the project online.
 Open the source control navigator by choosing View > Navigators > Show Source Control Navigator or by pressing Cmd–2.

 Newer versions of Xcode have Changes and Repositories buttons at the top of the source control navigator.
 Click the Repositories button to show the branches in the git repository.

 Creating a remote branch is how you put your project online.
 Select the Remotes folder, control-click, and choose Create Remote.
 A sheet like the following will open:

 Choose your account from the Account menu.
 If you did not add your account to Xcode, choose Add an account to add your account.
 Choosing an account will set the Owner menu to the username for your account.

 Xcode sets the repository name to the name of the project for you, but you can change it if you want.
+Xcode has problems with uppercase letters in Bitbucket repository names.
+Use all lowercase letters if you’re using Bitbucket.
 If you would like to enter a more detailed description of the project, use the Description text view.

 The remote name is initially set to

 origin.
 If you want a different name, enter it in the text field.
 The most common reason to change the name is hosting your project on multiple sites.
 Suppose you want to host your project on both GitHub and Bitbucket.
 To avoid confusion it would make sense to name the GitHub remote